Earth and Space Science

-Earth science education is a very important science component taught at the middle school, junior high, and senior high level.
+Earth and space science education is a very important science component taught at the middle school, junior high, and senior high level.

 Admission and Degree Requirements

 The high school college-preparatory program should provide the basic foundation for majoring in earth science.
 A good background in the natural sciences, social sciences, and well-developed communication skills will be of great value.
 Work experience in any area of the environmental sciences is desirable.

 Students pursuing a BSEd in Earth and Space Science at Ship complete 48 credits of general education, in which they receive a background in the:

 Majors take courses in earth science, geography, and a variety of natural sciences including biology, chemistry, physics, computer science, and mathematics.
 Students can also combine courses to earn certification in general science and environmental education.

 and space science education.
 Geographic Information Systems (GIS) is used at

 all educational levels to portray and analyze data.
 A variety of courses, such